AntCPLab/OpenCoral/doc/compilation.rst

    Compile for binary computation using *integer length* as default.

+.. cmdoption:: -G
+	       --garbled-circuit

+   Compile for garbled circuits (does not replace :option:`-B`).

 For arithmetic computation (:option:`-F`, :option:`-P`, and
 :option:`-R`) you can set the bit length during execution using ``program.set_bit_length(length)``.
 For